Parkland Institute's research fellows provide broad guidance and feedback on the research and programming Parkland Institute undertakes.

-Stephanie Bloomingdale is the Secretary-Treasurer for the Wisconsin State AFL-CIO.
+Stephanie Bloomingdale is the Secretary-Treasurer for the Wisconsin State AFL-CIO, the first woman elected to this position.
 Her research interests include exploring income inequality and the effect of unionization on voting patterns and on wages and benefits.

 Marjorie Griffin Cohen is an economist who is a professor emeritus of Political Science and Gender, Sexuality and Women’s Studies at Simon Fraser University.
 She has written extensively in the areas of political economy and public policy with special emphasis on issues concerning, the Canadian economy, women, labour, electricity deregulation, energy, climate change and labour, and international trade agreements.
 She currently is involved in two research projects related to global warming and gender, and one on women’s issues in Canada since the Royal Commission on the Status of Women.